Thank you for supporting fish and wildlife conservation in Alaska!

 Under Alaska's State Wildlife Action Plan, department biologists work proactively with our partners to conserve fish and wildlife species before they become threatened or endangered, to recover species already imperiled, and to keep "common species common."
 ADF&G carries out projects to conserve the broad array of species and their habitats in Alaska — from bats and small birds to polar bears and beluga whales to fish and aquatic invertebrates.

 ADF&G also provides conservation education programs across the state.
 By educating Alaskans and others about our state's fish and wildlife resources and the work conducted by ADF&G, our education programs support and encourage an engaged citizenry capable of making informed decisions related to the sustainable management of fish and wildlife species.
 From outdoor skills classes to teacher workshops and citizen-science projects, ADF&G offers an array of outdoor learning experiences and educational resources to the public.

-A new conservation stamp will be developed each year and will focus on a particular species or habitat.
 Your purchase of this year's conservation stamp is greatly appreciated.
 The $20 stamp is a water-resistant 3.5" by 3" oval sticker.
 To purchase a stamp, visit ADF&G's store.